ProjectPODER/TowerBuilder_EN/docs/C1/Seccion4.md

 To edit texts on the Home page:
   - **1-home.md**

-To edit texts in the About page:
+To edit texts on the About page:
   - **4-about.md**

 To edit texts on each slide: